 SurfaceView now provides a set of tools for measuring orthodromic distances (also called great-circle distances).
 This includes three main modes:

-key): point to point measurements - Chained Mode (
+• Simple Mode (F6 key): point to point measurements

-key): the end point of a measurement becomes the beginning point of the next one - Central Mode (
+• Chained Mode (F7 key): the end point of a measurement becomes the beginning point of the next one

 An interesting feature that can be used in any of the previous modes is the ability to make POI-to-ROI and ROI-to-ROI distance measurements.
-By using using Shift
+By using using Shift+click over an ROI, the shortest distance from the region boundaries to the cursor is displayed.
+Measurements can also be direction-constrained using the Alt key.

 Orthodromic distances from a central point in SurfaceView